What Happens When I Register a Domain?

 Putting the Domain Name to Use

-As mentioned above, your domain name needs to point to your IP address in order for anyone to connect to your website.
+As mentioned above, your domain name needs to point to your IP address for anyone to connect to your website.

 The process of connecting your domain to an IP address often involves connecting to (or “pinging”) multiple servers.